Clarence T. C. Ching Athletics Complex: College football

 The complex normally serves as the practice facility for the university's football team.
 In December 2020, issues with Aloha Stadium (home venue of the football team since 1975) led to that venue halting the scheduling of new events.
 As a result, the team announced plans to play home games on campus at the athletics complex "for at least the next three years".
-Prior to the 2021 season, the university prepared the complex for home football games, including increasing seating capacity, replace the existing turf, installing a new scoreboard and speaker system and upgrading the press box.
+Prior to the 2021 season, the university prepared the complex for home football games, including increasing seating capacity, replacing the existing turf, installing a new scoreboard and speaker system and upgrading the press box.

-The NCAA requires football programs to "average at least 15,000 in actual or paid attendance for all home football contests over a two-year rolling period" to remain at the Football Bowl Subdivision (FBS) level.
-The initial expansion included 9,000 seats for the 2021 season, with plans to expand to 15,000 for the 2022 season, which will reach the FBS minimum.
+The NCAA required Division 1 FBS football programs to "average at least 15,000 in actual or paid attendance for all home football contests over a two-year rolling period" to remain at the Football Bowl Subdivision (FBS) level.
+The initial expansion included 9,000 seats for the 2021 season, with plans to expand to 15,000 for the 2022 season, which met the FBS minimum.
 The expansion to 15,000 was delayed until 2023 due to effects stemming from the COVID-19 pandemic, which forced Hawaii football to play behind closed doors or with a limited capacity for the first half of their 2021 home schedule.

 Matlin formally announced a plan to expand to 17,000 for the 2023 season.
 It was presented to the University of Hawaii Board of Regents on August 17, 2022, and was unanimously approved a day later.
+The expansion includes a newly-expanded mauka (northern) sideline stand with additional hospitality areas, additions to both end zone stands, filled corners, and the relocation of the old Aloha Stadium HD video board to the end zone stand adjacent to Les Murakami Stadium.
+Some of the new stands were built over top of the current track, necessitating the construction of a new facility for Hawai'i women's soccer and track, which will be built on the site of two practice fields near Murakami Stadium.